rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    http://searchnetworking.techtarget.com/definition/VRRP
    automatically assigns available Internet Protocol routers to participating hosts.

    A Persistent Volume (PV) is a provisioned block of storage for use by the cluster.

    A Persistent Volume Claim (PVC) is a request for that storage by a user, and once granted, is used as a "claim check" for

    Recycling policies are Retain (keep the contents) and Recycle (Scrub the contents).

-### Deploy service

-To deploy a service:

-   <pre>kubectl expose deployment *deployment-name* [options]</pre>

 ## configmap